Due to the legal issues with compliance, many financial advisors choose to avoid the headache and stay away from digital marketing.

 - Create buyer personas and target prospects that fit this persona.

 Do you need help with your prospecting efforts?
-ZoomInfo’s marketing solutions can help you determine your buyer personas, find more contacts that match your persona, and grow your organization.
-Contact ZoomInfo today to learn more.
+ZoomInfo’s marketing solutions can help you determine your buyer personas, find more financial and account contacts that match your persona.
+Contact ZoomInfo today to learn more and grow your organization.

 Originally published by ZoomInfo on February 17, 2017.